KevCaz/KevCaz.github.io/content/notes/doc/pdftk.md

 $ pdftk book.pdf cat 34-45 output chapter2.pdf
 ```

 Very handy, quite easy to use and efficient!
 Digging a little more the [documentation](https://www.pdflabs.com/docs/pdftk-man-page/), it turns out that you can do way more!
-For instance, with the same `cat` options, you can actually create assemblages of different pdf files with specific range of pages and specific orientations, for instance :
+For instance, with the same `cat` options, you can actually create assemblages of different PDF files with specific range of pages and specific orientations, for instance :

 ```sh
 pdftk A=book1.pdf B=book2.pdf cat A1-5oddsouth B2-4even output out.pdf